 The board of directors at Aeroflot has re-elected Evgeny Ditrich to the role of chairman.
 Ditrich is also the Russian minister of transport.
 The meeting was held earlier, with absentee voting in place.

-Aeroflot has once again been named the world’s strongest airline brand by Brand Finance, the leading independent brand valuation consultancy.
+Aeroflot has been named the strongest brand in Russia and the strongest airline brand globally by Brand Finance, a leading independent brand valuation consultancy.

 Aeroflot has resumed flights to Geneva from today, albeit operating at a reduced frequency.
 Currently, the flag-carrier operates one weekly flight, on Saturdays, to the Swiss city.